robfitz/robfitz.github.io/_posts/2011-10-28-my-dad-taught-me-cashflow-with-a-soda-machine.markdown

 I get the impression kids are a bit slippery in that regard.

 But when I stumbled into the startup world two decades later, the dots began to connect.
 Cashflow wasn’t a new concept.
-Inventory tradeoffs made a bit of sense.
+Inventory trade-offs made a bit of sense.

 This thing with the internet is like that thing with the sodas.